oakestra/oakestra-net/root-service-manager/README.md

 This component is the point of reference for all the cluster service managers.

-## Purpose and Tasks of System Manager
+## Purpose and Tasks of Root Service Manager

 - It generates the subnetworks for the nodes attached to each new cluster
 - It generates the ServiceIP and InstanceIP for each service and the respective instances